 b.
 Rehearing.
 If a rehearing is ordered by the convening authority, the appellant may be recalled for the purpose of the rehearing.
 The Joint Forces Travel Regulation (JFTR para U7506) states that, “If a rehearing is ordered following completion of travel or official travel is ordered for hospitalization, physical examination, discharge, or for other purposes of an official nature, the member is authorized TDY travel and transportation allowances (including per diem)”.
 The court-martialing command should make contact with the member and coordinate the return.

 c.
 Final pay settlement.
-If in the event a dismissal or punitive discharge is set aside or disapproved the discharge of the member and final pay settlement are directly tied to the decision of the court setting aside the dismissal or punitive discharge.
+If a dismissal or punitive discharge is set aside or disapproved, the discharge of the member and final pay settlement are directly tied to the decision of the court setting aside the dismissal or punitive discharge.

 d.
 Restoration to active duty.
 Restoration to active duty is only possible in such cases where the member’s findings and sentence have been completely set aside and the member has not reached their expiration of enlistment, period of induction, or other required period of service obligation.
-In such cases Commander, Navy Personnel Command or CMC (MMEA/MMOA) will be consulted for appropriate action.
+In such cases Commander, Navy Personnel Command or Commandant of the Marine Corps (CMC) Manpower Management Enlisted/Officer Assignments (MMEA/MMOA) will be consulted for appropriate action.

 e.
 Beyond EAOS.
-There is no requirement to terminate a Marine's appellate leave if the expiration of enlistment, period of induction, or other required period of service, has been reached, and the Marine's punitive discharge has been set aside with no rehearing.
-If the jurisdiction provisions of Article 2 of the UCMJ do not apply, the Sailor or Marine shall be discharged per the MILPERSMAN (Navy) or the Marine Corps Separations Manual.
+There is no requirement to terminate a Marine's appellate leave if the expiration of enlistment, period of induction, or other required period of service has been reached if the Marine's punitive discharge has been set aside with no rehearing.
+If the jurisdiction provisions of Article 2 of the UCMJ do not apply, the Sailor or Marine shall be discharged per the MILPERSMAN (Navy) or the Marine Corps Separations Manual under normal circumstances.
 The character of discharge will be of a type warranted by the Sailor’s or Marine's service record.